Ceasar/Encyclopedia/src/adler_1966.rst

 is different from reading the newspaper which is different from reading Plato.

 ..
-The full list of rules is on 265 at the opening of Chapter 14

-..
 (127)

-.. |rule 0| replace:: You must be able to read multiple related books in
-                      relation to one another in order to read any one of them well.

 .. |reading 1| replace:: The analysis of a book's structure